Download the twenty-one questions for MAT boards

 On 20th March 2015 the All Party Parliamentary Group for Education Governance and Leadership published a new set of 21 questions designed to help ensure that governance structures in Multi-academy Trusts (MATs) are fit for purpose.

 Previously this APPG, of which NGA is Secretariat, has published the widely used Twenty questions every governing board should ask itself.

-Chair of the Group Neil Carmichael MP said: “These Questions address really important issues.
+Neil Carmichael MP, chair of the APPG said: “These questions address really important issues.
 MAT board effectiveness is important, it’s important that we get the structures right and it’s important that we get executive leadership right.
 For that to happen we have to ask the right questions.”

-Emma Knights, Chief Executive of the National Governors’ Association said: “With over half of academies now in a Multi-academy Trust, it’s essential that governors and trustees can be confident that their structure supports better outcomes for children and young people.
+Emma Knights, chief executive of the National Governance Association said: “With over half of academies now in a Multi-academy Trust, it’s essential that governors and trustees can be confident that their structure supports better outcomes for children and young people.
 MATs tend to have multiple layers of governance but their respective roles have not always been well defined.
 The Twenty-one Questions for MAT Boards are broad and challenging; they should provoke reflection and change for the better.”